isomerpages/govtech-gobusiness-main/pages/ipgrow/ghows-llc.md

 ## Ghows LLC

-Ghows LLC’s IP practice covers dispute resolution including domain name disputes and breach of confidential information, trade mark portfolio management, IP/brand protection commercialisation and strategy, regulatory advice, drafting of agreements such as licensing agreements.
+Ghows LLC's IP practice covers dispute resolution including domain name disputes and breach of confidential information, trade mark portfolio management, IP/brand protection commercialisation and strategy, regulatory advice, drafting of agreements such as licensing agreements.

 The team serves clients from a diverse range of industries such as food and beverage, media, entertainment and publishing, luxury goods, biotechnology, automotive and others.
 The IP practice expertise strength in particularly in IP registration, portfolio management and trade mark contentious matters.
 The team manages a significant portfolio of trademark, patents and designs.